apache/shardingsphere/docs/document/content/user-manual/common-config/builtin-algorithm/sharding.en.md

 Additionally, considering the complexity of business scenarios, the built-in algorithm also provides a way to customize the sharding algorithm.
 Users can complete complex sharding logic by writing java code.

+It should be noted that the sharding logic of the automatic sharding algorithm is automatically managed by ShardingSphere and needs to be used by configuring the autoTables sharding rules.

 ## Parameters

 ### Auto Sharding Algorithm